Ukraine and Russia: What you need to know right now

 COMING UP

-* An EU summit on May 30-31 could see divisions between members who want to take a hard line against Russia and those calling for a ceasefire.
+* An EU summit on Monday and Tuesday could see divisions between members who want to take a hard line against Russia and those calling for a ceasefire.